 In September 2006, the FASB issued SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an amendment of FASB Statements No. 87, 88, 106 and 132(R)" (SFAS 158).
 This statement requires balance sheet recognition of the overfunded or underfunded status of pension and postretirement benefit plans.
 Under SFAS 158, actuarial gains and losses, prior service costs or credits, and any remaining transition assets or obligations that have not been recognized under previous accounting standards must be recognized in "Accumulated comprehensive loss," net of tax effects, until they are amortized as a component of net periodic benefit cost.
 In addition, the measurement date (the date at which plan assets and the benefit obligation are measured) is required to be the Company's fiscal year end.
-LP adopted the recognition and disclosure provisions of SFAS 158 effective December 31, 2006 and adopted the measurement date, LP recorded a decrease to the ending balance of retained earnings as of December 31, 2008 of \$0.8 million after tax.
+LP adopted the recognition and disclosure provisions of SFAS 158 effective December 31, 2006 and adopted the measurement date provisions as of December 31, 2008.
+As of result of the adoption of the change in measurement date, LP recorded a decrease to the ending balance of retained earnings as of December 31, 2008 of \$0.8 million after tax.